Neufund/nano-app-entropy/README.md

+# nano ledger S entropy app

+This is an app that provides a piece of entropy from secret stored on your nano ledger. this entropy can be used for example to:

+* deterministically derive pub/priv key pair that you can use to transact on ethereum/bitcoin networks
+* a piece of entropy that you can use as your keepass password

+and in all other cases where you do not want to store your secret values and you are fine with keeping them in memory for shorter or longer time. please note that signing/verification is not done on nano itself.

 ## how it works

 * a node secret is derived from master secret (expoent and chaincode parts) for derivation path provided